zhanglei1949/hadoop-deploy-scripts/README.md

 is to accelerate the deployment of data labs, enforcing consistency across labs, for functional and performance testing.

+The configurations are tuned to fit bare deploy mode and without S3A support.

 Post deploy, the following software will be available inside the data lab:

 * Hadoop 2.7.3